CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 #### NET.1.1.A23 Separation of security segments

 IT systems with different protection requirements SHOULD be placed in different security segments.
 If this is not possible, the protection requirement is based on the highest protection requirement occurring in the security segment.
 In addition, the security segments SHOULD be further subdivided depending on their size and the requirements of the segmentation concept.
-It MUST be ensured that no bridging of segments or even zones is possible.
+It MUST be ensured that bridging of segments or even zones is not possible.
 If the VLANs on a switch belong to different institutions, the separation should be either physical or encryption SHOULD be used to protect the transmitted information from unauthorized access.

 #### NET.1.1.A24 Secure logical separation via VLAN